 Due to COVID-19, New York is extending the open enrollment in the healthcare exchange for an additional 30 days – through July 15th.
 Enroll today!

 The City of New York has expanded access to telemedicine.
 Any New Yorker with questions about COVID-19 can call a clinician from 9 AM to 9 PM free of charge so people can get answers, information, and peace of mind from an expert.
 Call 844-NYC-4NYC!

 NYC Health + Hospitals (H+H) is making hotel rooms available for New Yorkers who may need to self-isolate because they have COVID-19 or COVID-19 like symptoms, but their homes do not allow for them to stay six feet away from others, or they live with someone who is vulnerable.

 The City of New York has developed a webpage specifically for New Yorkers with Disabilities during COVID-19 with information on Food/Supply Delivery, Social Security/Medicaid Benefits, Home Healthcare Services and more.

-The current moment has underscored the importance of tending to one's mental health and it may be more difficult for our senior friends and family to access support for menthal health issues.
-This guide offers tips for how seniors can stay healthy and connected during the COVID-19 pandemic.
+The current moment has underscored the importance of tending to one's mental health.
+New York State Emotional Health provides free mental health counseling.
+Call the hotline 1-844-863-9314 to schedule a free appointment.
+Additionally, this guide offers tips for how seniors can stay healthy and connected during the COVID-19 pandemic.